aarcticc/my_first_raycaster/Readme.md

 # Raycaster

 A simple raycasting engine implemented in C. This project demonstrates the fundamentals of 2D raycasting, similar to early 3D games.
+Windows support releasing soon:

 ## Features